No results were found...

 • Provide feedback you can use to improve your product.
 You’ll see exactly what people like and dislike

 • Improve your brand and product reputation.
 Favorable reviews paint your product in a positive light and build trust.
-80% of people are more likely to buy products with reviews.
+74% of people check at least 2 review sites before making a decision.

 • Build a 2-way relationship with customers.
 Reviews allow new customers to share their thoughts

-These are all compelling reasons on their own and when combined they are even more impactful.
+These are all compelling reasons on their own.
+When combined, they are even more impactful!

 Here are 8 simple steps you can use to create a review request email.
 We’ve highlighted each point with example text you can use in your campaigns.